Growth Management Ordinance Administration

 Determine Requirements

 Typically, allocation requests are processed concurrently with a construction permit.
 However, some areas of the County have additional requirements and two areas - Cambria and Los Osos - have waiting lists.
 An allocation request can be processed without a construction permit to secure a place on a waiting list.
-PLEASE NOTE: allocation requests are not currently being accepted for placement on the Cambria allocation waiting list.
+PLEASE NOTE: allocation requests are not currently being accepted for placement on the Cambria allocation waiting list and the Los Osos allocation waiting list.

 Allocation Requirements by Area